szgabsz91/oauth2-authorization-proxy-server-spring-boot/README.md

 * [starter](starter)
 * [demo](demo)

+## Client Libraries

+See the [OAuth2 Authorization Proxy Client](https://github.com/szgabsz91/oauth2-authorization-proxy-client) project for supported client libraries that manage authentication, token handling, image protection and more.

 ## Contribution

 Everybody is encouraged to create new feature requests or even implement the already precategorized tickets in the